nostack-dev/minitemplate/README.md

 ✔ All tests passed successfully.
 ```

-You can add new tests or review the existing ones to ensure your project’s integrity.
-The test suite will validate that all your components, templates, and scripts are correctly integrated.
+Run these tests to validate that all components, templates, and scripts are working as intended.

 ## Components and Themes

-MiniTemplate comes with a variety of pre-converted, reusable **DaisyUI components** such as:
+MiniTemplate includes a collection of reusable, **SEO-friendly components** from **DaisyUI**, such as:

 - **Buttons**
 - **Forms**